GUIDE TO SHORT BREAKS

 In order that we ensure all applications are appropriate we ask you to provide a supporting statement from a professional person who knows your caring situation well.
 This could be a GP, nurse, occupational therapist, social worker or a support worker with a voluntary organisation including Carers of West Lothian.
 They must NOT be a family member or close friend.

 It may be difficult for you to get the form completed by the professional.
 If this is the case, you can complete their details (with their permission) and ask them to email a supporting statement to email@example.com

 Your application will not be considered without the supporting statement from a professional person.

 Terms and Conditions

-- You can apply for up to a maximum of £250 (an individual carer or to multiple carers sharing a caring role in any 12 months period)
+- You can apply for up to a maximum of £250 (per individual carer or to multiple carers sharing a caring role) in any 12 month period

 - Funding for retrospective breaks will not be considered